 The Basics of Drying vs Non-drying Oils

+Drying oils and non-drying oils are two distinct categories of plant oils with notable differences in their composition and physical properties.
 First things first: There’s a very clear-cut difference between these two types:

 Drying Oils: Examples and Use